TheCyberLocal/Blind75-Docs/blind75-collection/arrays-and-hashing/contains-duplicate/problem.md

 -   **Time Complexity**: `O(n)` where `n` is the number of elements in the array.
 -   **Space Complexity**: `O(n)` due to the space required for the hash set.
 -   **Description**: Iterate through the array while storing each element in a hash set.
-If an element is already present in the set, return `true`.
-If the loop completes without finding a duplicate, return `false`.
+If an element is already present in the set, return `True`.
+If the loop completes without finding a duplicate, return `False`.
 -   **Algorithm**:

     1. Initialize an empty hash set `seen`.
     2. Iterate over each element `num` in `nums`:
-        - If `num` is already in `seen`, return `true`.
+        - If `num` is already in `seen`, return `True`.
         - Otherwise, add `num` to `seen`.
-    3. If no duplicates are found by the end of the loop, return `false`.
+    3. If no duplicates are found by the end of the loop, return `False`.

 ```python
 def contains_duplicate(nums: List[int]) -> bool: